NovatecConsulting/developer-security-training/Challenge 2: Broken Authentication - Solutions/README.md

 Sort after the column "Code" or `Reason` and you see a row with one `OK` result.
 The column `Payloads` presents the password for the email `admin@juice-sh.op`: `admin123`.
 ![3_1_13](screenshots/solution3_1_13.png)

-## Challenge 3.2: Create an administrator account
+## Challenge 2.2: Create an administrator account

 Install [Postman](https://www.getpostman.com/apps).

-Log in with your own account or with the admins account (described in challenges [2.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%202:%20Injection#challenge-21-log-in-as-administrator) and [3.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%203:%20Broken%20Authentication%20-%20Solutions#challenge-31-brute-force-attack)).
+Log in with your own account or with the admins account (described in challenge [2.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%203:%20Broken%20Authentication%20-%20Solutions#challenge-21-brute-force-attack)).
 Browse to http://localhost:3000/#/administration, open the console of the web development tool and click on any eye icon next to the emails.
 ![3_2_1_2](screenshots/solution3_2_1_2.png)
 In the console, you will see the GET-request `http://localhost:3000/api/Users/1` that reveals you an opportunity to interact with the API.
 Switch to tab `Response` to see the name of the parameters you have to pass: